Satu Mare: Railway

 Satu Mare Rail Station, located about 2 km north of the city centre, is situated on the Căile Ferate Române Line 400 (Brașov – Siculeni – Deda – Dej – Baia Mare), on Line 402 (Oradea – Săcueni – Carei – Satu Mare – Halmeu) and on Line 417 (Satu Mare – Bixad).
 CFR provides direct rail connections to all the major Romanian cities and to Budapest.
 The city is also served by another secondary rail station, the Saw Station (Gara Ferăstrău).

 Public transport

 The main public transportation system in Satu Mare consists of bus lines.
 There are twenty-three urban and suburban lines with a total length of 190.1 km, the main operator being Transurban S.A.
 In addition, there are various taxi companies serving the city.
-It is worth mentioning that Satu Mare had a trolleybus system in the past, created on 15 November 1994 but has been closed in 2005.
+It is worth mentioning that Satu Mare had a trolleybus system in the past, created on 15 November 1994 but it was closed in 2005.